SkwalExe/learn-rust/course/code-blocks/README.md

 I have the First sock 🧦 and the Second sock 🧦
 ```

-Everything is working as expected, bur now, let's try to print the values of `sock1` and `sock2` outside the code block:
+Everything is working as expected, but now, let's try to print the values of `sock1` and `sock2` outside the code block:
 ```rust
 let sock1 = "First sock 🧦";